CAROLINE MCMANUS

 Interdisciplinary Artist

-I'm currently showing a mixed media installation titled SUPERFETATION at the Artist's Television Access Window Gallery in San Francisco through the end of April.
-After that, I have a video installation in the international group exhibition "As Ice" at Castel Belasi in Trento, Italy, opening May 9.
+I recently exhibited SUPERFETATION, a mixed media installation, at the Artists' Television Access Window Gallery in San Francisco.
+I'm currently showing a video installation in the international group exhibition "As Ice" at Castel Belasi in Trento, Italy, through October 26.
+Check out some press about the show.
 I'm also working as an Associate Producer on a documentary, Good Morning Buffalo, directed by Thomas Allen Harris.

 WATER